PeterCamilleri/CX16/docs/vm_sp.md

 faster if it does not cross a page boundary.
 * Since this stack uses an index register, the overhead of saving and restoring that register needs to be factored in.
-* Its base address is not fixed, so multi-threading systems can easily switch between multiple stacks without copying lots of data.
+* Since its base address is not fixed, multi-threading systems can easily switch between multiple stacks.
 * For a stack of size L bytes, the initial stack pointer value is L-1.
 * These stacks are not interrupt safe.